As CI and HCI gain traction, IT administrators with the skills to perform hyper-converged and converged infrastructure...

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-stacks are in demand.
+jobs are in demand.

 When it comes to getting a job at a company where you'll manage converged or hyper-converged infrastructure (HCI), rule No. 1 is to be flexible.
 Some organizations hire staff to oversee converged infrastructure (CI) or HCI in their own data centers, but many other jobs require travel.
 You may have to service an entire region, or work for a vendor or consulting firm that deploys CI or HCI hardware in their customers' data centers.

 People responsible for deploying converged and hyper-converged infrastructure often work directly with customers, so your interviewer must feel comfortable with your ability to interact with their customers.
 Vendors and consultancies alike place a high value on ensuring that customers are well cared for.
-As an interviewee, it is your job to make the interviewer see you as someone who can be trusted to service the organization's most valued customers.
+As an interviewee, it is your job to make the interviewer sees you as someone who can be trusted to service the organization's most valued customers.

 Own the interview